anorthall/survex-dist/README.md

 not yet functional.

 ## Usage
-The project is barely function, but the following command will run the program so far:
+The project is barely functional, but the following command will run the program so far:

 ```cargo run -- dump3d/notts_ii_with_entrance.txt a b```